Fmajor/logClass/README.md

 			  13:15:11  test2(2222, "测试2", ['test1', 1], {'test1': ['test1']},  inList2 = [1, 2, '123', [3, 2, 1], {1: 1}])
 		  13:15:11  test1(1111, "test1", ['test1', 1], {'test1': ['test1']},  inDict2 = {1: [1, 2, 3, [2, 3]]}, inList2 = [1, 2, 3, 4, 3, 22, 2, 3, 4, 6, 54, 5, 6, 43......)

-		the indent stand for the depth of the run stack logs are in the reverse turn of the run stack test4 is missing because we do log it but the run stack indent is still there
+		the indent stand for the depth of the running stack logs are in the reverse turn of the running stack test4 is missing because we do log it but the runninu stack indent is still there